bartoszOsn/FuzzTeeth/readme.md

 This aproach gives a lot of new harmonics to the signal, making it "robot - like".

 This plugin sounds great applied on guitar.

+## Controls

+* Master
+	* Input - Simple gain before the distortion.
+	* Output - Siple gain after the distortion.
+	* Gate Treshold - Treshold, in dB, for built-in noise gate.
+	* Low Pass - Frequency, in Hz, for built-in low pass filter.
+* Teeth
+	* Teeth Size - The bigger value, the more distored signal and bigger teeth.
+	* Teeth Frequency - how many teeth there will be?
+	* Teeth Low Pass - frequency for low pass applied only to teeth.
+"0" means filtering all the frequencies, while "1" leaves all of them.
+	* Teeth Skew - values bigger than 0 means that theeth are bigger for bigger sample values.
+The bigger this value is the bigger the difference between size of teeth at the beginning and at the end of waveshaper function.
+* Saturation
+	* Saturation Gain - classic saturation, made with waveshaper function atan(x).
+	* Saturation Clip - treshold for hardclipping.
+0 means completely square wave.